AMACB/picoCTF-2019-writeups/problems/B1g_Mac/README.md

 Modify: 2019-03-25 18:20:08.002775300 -0500
 ...
 ```
 If we convert this into an integer in the LDAP format, we get `131980296080027753`, or `0x1d4e36149337069`.
 Aha!
 Those last two bytes are `pi` in ASCII.
-We continue this process on all of the `'Copy'` files in order to get our flag:
+We continue this process on all of the `'Copy'` files and concatenate them to get our flag:

 > `picoCTF{M4cTim35!}`